-My second favorite seafood place in the area, and new to the review this year, is Owen’s Fish Camp in Sarasota.
+My second favorite seafood place in the area is Owen’s Fish Camp in Sarasota.
 This is another place where you might have to wait a long time.
 I tried going a few weeks ago and was told the wait was two and a half hours at around 8:00.
 The good thing is they’ve got a cool outdoor area where you can grab a beer and order an appetizer, and wait for your table.
 They’ve got some great local craft beers on tap, and the food is great.
 If you time it perfectly, you can be eating at a normal time, and the wait wouldn’t feel that long due to the outdoor area.
 For dinner, I recommend getting the Low Country Boil.
 It comes with King Crab legs, shrimp, mussels, clams, sausage, potatoes, and corn, and is a meal for two.

 Another good place for seafood is Anna Maria Oyster Bar (6696 Cortez Road or 6906 14th St. W).
 They started on Anna Maria Island, but now have moved inland.
 The prices are good, and the food is great.
 I love their Oysters Rockafeller, and they have really good fish and chips.